-As at 30 June 2019 the Fund has alternative credits assets of \$218.8m (2018: \$297.7m) categorised as level 3, which include corporate and securitised bonds, loans and other fixed interest instruments.
+As at 30 June 2020 the Fund has alternatives credit assets of \$159.7m (2019: \$218.8m) categorised as level 3, which include corporate and securitised bonds, loans and other fixed interest instruments.
 Alternatives credit assets are valued using a market yield approach which is a form of the income method whereby the valuer determines the fair value of a debt security based on a selected yield.
 The yield represents the discount rate that is applied to discount the interest and principal payments to present value over the term of the instrument.
 The valuation process and technique has not changed compared to the previous year.
-The following table provides a summary of common methodologies used and key unobservable inputs and their relationship to fair value.